This Sunday morning I received the second best email of my life. It read:

 The second time I didn’t get into the internship programme, I hadn’t failed.
 I didn’t get in, but I hadn’t failed.

 This was because, second time round, I changed my goal.
 I changed my benchmark for success.

 The second time around my benchmark for success was not getting into the program.
 My benchmark was to be as authentic as possible in the application process, especially the interview.

 No trying to impress.
 No trying to get the interview panel to like me.
 Just trying to be as open and honest as possible.
 Just being myself.

 And I felt I succeeded at that.

-Admittedly I’d had some warning, with the first rejection, that I might not get in the second time.
-But I’m convinced that had my benchmark for success the second time been the same as the first time – being accepted into the programme – then I would have been just as devastated by the second rejection as I was by the first rejection.
-If not more so.
+Admittedly, with the first rejection, I’d had some warning that I might not get in the second time.
+But I’m convinced that had my benchmark for success the second time been the same as the first – being accepted into the program – then I would have been just as devastated by the second rejection as I was by the first.
+Possibly more so.

 Even the academic in charge of the selection process – who knew how important the internship was to me – was surprised I wasn’t more upset when he delivered the bad news.

 I tried to explain that that I was satisfied that I’d met my own benchmark for success – of being as authentic as possible in the application process.